medialab/xan/docs/cookbook/dataviz.md

 ### Time series

-But of course `xan spark` can be used for more typical application such as representing time series.
+But of course `xan spark` can be used for more typical applications such as representing time series.
 It is quite similar in this regard to `xan plot`, but is more suited for displaying large amount of series as small multiples.

 To show a time series with `xan spark`, you need to feed a temporal column to its `-T/--time` flag.
 They you are free to provide a numerical column as y, or you can use the `--count` flag to count rows per time unit instead: